Reza-Golbahar/CA-HW/README.md

 The multi-cycle MIPS processor was further extended into a **pipelined MIPS processor**.

-This exercise focused on the principles of **instruction pipelining** and organizing processor execution into multiple pipeline stages.
+This exercise focused on **instruction pipelining** and organizing processor execution into multiple pipeline stages.

 ---